Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

       region: us-east-1
 ```

 Enabling a database service will automatically set an environment variable `<DATABASE_NAME>_DATABASE_URL` that can be used to connect to the database.
+For example, if the database name is `my-postgres`, the environment variable will be `MY_POSTGRES_DATABASE_URL`.

 This resource exposes `uri` as an output expression: `${{services.databases.<database-name>.uri}}`.